Nurses Study Grant

 - visit a geriatric ward which has an innovative service approach, special programme or project for the care of elderly patients.

-The grants are available to trained nurses and to nurses still in training who have an expressed special interest in the care of elderly patients, irrespective of professional affiliation.
+The grants are available to members of the British Geriatrics Society who are trained nurses or nurses still in training who have an expressed special interest in the care of elderly patients, irrespective of professional affiliation.
 Grants are administered by the Society.

 There are no fixed categories of grant.
 However, the following examples provide some indication of the kind of support which will be considered.